ifmeorg/ifme/README.md

 `brew install postgresql`

-then start the postgres server:

-`postgres -D /usr/local/var/postgres`

-For more information, follow [this postgresql guide](http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/) for a more detailed setup
+After that, follow [this guide](http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/) for a more detailed setup

 ##### Linux